ankschoubey/blog/src/content/post/dev-life/software-architecture/layers/decoupling-dtos-transactional-systems.md

 In one of the previous blog posts, I explained why the [service layer should be free of dealing with Requests/Responses and DTOs in general](/software-blog/separate-service/).

+The gist of that article was

+- The @Controller handles the conversion from Request object to Entity and Entity to Response.
+- The @Service handles the business logic
+- The @Service only deals with entities and not request, response objects and therefore can be used at many places easily.

 Back then, I used MongoDB with Spring Boot and NodeJs.

 MongoDB didn't have transactions and ACID, so converting was very easy.